The Emotional Center of Gravity

-Dog trainer Kevin Behan says that when dogs chase prey objects, they’re projecting their emotional centers-of-gravity on to them so that the objects create an emotional displacement in the same way that heavy objects create physical displacement in a body of water, an idea he elucidates in his upcoming book, Your Dog Is Your Mirror: The Emotional Capacity of Our Dogs and Ourselves.
+Dog trainer and natural philosopher Kevin Behan says that when dogs chase prey objects, they’re projecting their emotional centers-of-gravity onto them, so that the objects create an emotional displacement in the same way that heavy objects create physical displacement in a body of water, an idea he elucidates in his upcoming book, Your Dog Is Your Mirror: The Emotional Capacity of Our Dogs and Ourselves.
 (This echoes Freud’s comparison of the unconscious mind to water behind a dam.)

 At first this idea may seem a bit strange and far-fetched.
-But even we humans project parts of ourselves onto inanimate objects, real or imagined, and in so doing, we unconsciously move our own bodies, even if only slightly, along with the movements made by those objects.
-In fact I think there’s a clear correlation between Behan’s idea that dogs project their emotional centers-of-gravity onto moving objects, and the kinds of physical and emotional changes people experience when watching certain kinds of movies, playing video games, or viewing some athletic competitions.
+(It certainly did to me.)
+But even human beings sometimes project parts of ourselves onto inanimate objects, real or imagined, and in so doing, we unconsciously move our own bodies, even if only slightly, along with the movements made by those objects.
+In fact I think there’s a clear correlation between Behan’s idea that dogs project their emotional centers-of-gravity onto moving objects, and the kinds of physical and emotional changes we experience when watching certain kinds of movies, playing video games, or viewing some athletic competitions.

 Film audiences tend to react to certain scenes in certain types of motion pictures (most notably suspense, horror, and action films) in a way where our physical bodies, including our sense of balance (or center-of-gravity), not just our minds and emotions, get caught up in the action.
 This started with silent pictures and continued on through the great Alfred Hitchcock films, the first modern blockbuster, Jaws, and now with Avatar.

-We also react to video games in much the same way, i.e., we move our bodies in concert with the action on the video screen.
-Of course modern platforms, like Nintendo’s Wii, come with a handheld remote containing built-in accelerometers that enable players to not just mimic but create the motions of the characters they see on the screen.
-Yet I remember experiencing the same sort of feeling when Pong came out in the 1970s.
+We also react to video games, i.e., we move our bodies in concert with the action on the screen.
+Of course modern platforms, like Nintendo’s Wii, come with a handheld remote (or nunchuk) containing built-in accelerometers that enable players to not just mimic but create the motions of the characters they see on the screen.
+Yet I remember experiencing the same sort of thing when Pong first came out in the early 1970s.

 Pong was an insanely simple, two-dimensional video device which simulated a game of ping-pong, with a slowly moving circle as the “ball” and two vertical lines, that could only move up and down, as “paddles.”
 But there was a specific wrist movement that could put a bit of English on the “ball” and send it zooming across the screen.
-The funny thing is, anytime my friends and I attempted this maneuver, we didn’t just use our wrists, we shifted our weight onto one foot and threw our backs into it, even though it had no effect on the machine itself.
+The funny thing is, anytime my friends and I attempted this maneuver, we didn’t just use our wrists, we shifted our weight onto one foot and threw our backs into it.

-Most people do something similar when watching TV.
+Many people also do something similar when watching athletic competitions.
 When we see an ice skater doing a triple axel, for example, or a quarterback’s jersey being grabbed by a defensive lineman, as he strains to keep from being tackled, our bodies tend to strain along with the action on the TV screen (if only slightly), in a kind of sympathetic movement.

 As far as I can tell, there’s no scientific research for this idea of an “emotional center-of-gravity.”
 However, a recent study shows that when we think about the past we tend to unconsciously shift our weight and lean back in our chairs.
 When we think about the future, we shift our weight forward.
 These are purely unconscious responses.